Know what’s happening

 What is the Better Endings Project?

-This course is primarily aimed at people who find themselves supporting & caring for people with serious illness & approaching end of life or those anticipating this situation.
+For the general public who find themselves supporting and caring for people approaching end of life, or those anticipating this situation.

 What does Nelson Tasman Hospice offer?

-This simple course aims to create awareness and discussion on topics related to death and dying.
-The facilitators will aim to give practical tips on how you can provide comfort to someone who is dying, and what you can do to plan for your own and your family's future.
-It is an interactive course for up to 20 participants.
+The facilitators will give practical tips on how you can provide comfort to someone who is dying, and what you can do to plan for your own, and your family's end of life.
+It is an interactive workshop for up to 20 participants.

-This course is free but registrations are essential: www.eventbrite.co.nz...
+This is a free event however spaces are limited so registering is essential: www.eventbrite.co.nz...

 Krisca Gould from Nelson Tasman Hospice